nofxx/mcu_scaffold/README.md

 # AVR SCAFFOLD

-Collection of Rakefiles to start of and or avoid the Arduino IDE.
+Collection of Rakefiles to start of and avoid the Arduino IDE.

 Here you'll find a pure C, C++ and Arduino C++ scaffolds with optional libraries support.

 Just clone:

     git clone git://github.com/nofxx/avr_scaffold.git
-    cp -r avr_scaffold/c ~/newproject

 or download: